clibo100/TwitterClient/Code_Review_Samy.md

-Project name:
+Project name: TwitterClient
-Programmers:
+Programmers: Sierra Clibourne, Jennifer Prosinski
-Code Reviewer:
+Code Reviewer: Samy Achour

-On a scale of 1 to 5, I give this code a rating of 5 based on the following criteria:
+On a scale of 1 to 5, I give this code a rating of 6 based on the following criteria:

 1  I was not able to compile the program due to insufficient information in the README.md file.